 • Airline tickets: Book your holiday flights now for the best chance on finding low prices.

 • A mattress: Is your mattress showing signs it needs to be replaced?
-Many mattress companies boast big Labor Day sales, though if you miss out, similar sales run around President's Day and Memorial Day.
+Many mattress companies boast big Labor Day sales, though if you miss out, similar sales run around President’s Day and Memorial Day.
 Don’t miss these other 56 frugal tips for saving money.

 October: Best time to buy toys, jeans